Felipe-Lohan/Dungeon_World/Fighter_-_Scaling-Up.md

 * ☐ **Blacksmith:** When you **have access to a forge** you can graft the magical powers of a weapon onto your signature weapon.
 This process destroys the magical weapon.
 Your signature weapon gains the magical powers of the destroyed weapon.

-* ☐ **İron Hide:** You gain +1 armor.
+* ☐ **Steel Hide:** You gain extra armor based on your level: +1 armor for the levels 2-5, +2 armor for the level 6 or higher.

-* ☐ **Armor Mastery:** When you **make your armor take the brunt of damage** dealt to you, the damage is negated but you must reduce the armor value of your armor or shield (your choice) by 1.
-The value is reduced each time you make this choice. İf the reduction leaves the item with 0 armor it is destroyed.
+* ☐ **Armored Perfection:** When you choose to **let your armor take the brunt of damage** dealt to you, the damage is negated; if you’re level 6 or higher, you also take +1 forward against the attacker.
+However, you must reduce the armor value of your armor or shield (your choice) by 1.
+The armor value is reduced each time you make this choice. İf the reduction leaves the item with 0 armor it is destroyed.

 * ☐ **Seeing Red:** When you **Discern Realities** during combat, you take +1.

 * ☐ **İnterrogator:** When you **parley using threats of violence** as leverage, you may use STR instead of CHA.

-* ☐ **Scent Of Blood:** When you **Hack & Slash** an enemy, your next attack against that same foe deals +1d4 damage.
+* ☐ **Taste Of Blood:** When you **Hack & Slash** an enemy, your next attack against that same foe deals extra damage based on your level – +1d4 for the levels 2-3, +1d6 for the levels 4-5, +1d8 for the level 6 or higher.

 * ☐ **Multiclass Dabbler:** Get one move from another class.
 Treat your level as one lower for choosing the move.